Useful Tips for Visiting Amsterdam to Avoid a Disaster

 10. Don’t Take Photos in a Red Light District

 It is illegal and disrespectful to photograph those working in the Red Light District.
-Plus, there are plenty of security guards around that might knock your camera down for breaking those rules.
+Plus, there are plenty of security guards around who might knock your camera down for breaking those rules.

 11. If You Want to Smoke Weed, Be Discreet